 - Information Technology Management,

 - Human Capital Management

 - Acquisition Management

-To ensure adequate oversight, a department-level Chief Executive Officer (e.g., Chief Financial Officer, Chief Information Office) monitors progress, manages risk and implements mitigation plans for each outcome.
-In addition, the Under Secretary for Management conducts regular leadership meetings with the Chief Executive Officers to monitor progress on key initiatives and high-risk outcomes.
+In 2011, DHS published its first semi-annual “Integrated Strategy for High-Risk Management” (Integrated Strategy), consisting of (1) detailed corrective action plans containing goals and metrics that correlate directly to GAO’s Outcomes, and (2) describing desired end-states of maturation for the DHS management functions.
+To ensure adequate oversight, a department-level Chief Executive Officer (e.g., Chief Financial Officer, Chief Information Officer, etc.) was identified to monitor progress, manage risk and implement mitigation plans for each outcome.
+In addition, the Under Secretary for Management conducts regular leadership meetings with the Chief Executive Officers to monitor progress on key initiatives and high-risk issues.

-GAO has also remarked favorably on the level of DHS leadership commitment to resolving High Risk List outcomes in both the 2013 and 2015 High Risk Series reports.
-Moving forward, DHS will continue to build on this progress by fully implementing the Strategy and will work with GAO to remove the Department from the High Risk List.
+GAO has remarked favorably on the Department’s demonstrated substantial progress to fully address its management challenges, especially as regards DHS’s top leaders continuing commitment and support.
+Moving forward, DHS will continue to build on this progress by fully implementing the Integrated Strategy and ultimately work with GAO to remove the Department from the High-Risk List.